Apollo 18 (album): Style and composition

 "Fingertips" is a series of 21 short tracks ranging in duration from four to 61 seconds, totaling 4:35.
 Referring to these tracks, the album's liner notes include the message "the indexing of this disc is designed to complement the Shuffle Mode of modern CD players".
 According to John Flansburgh, listening to the album on shuffle made a collage of songs, with the short fingertips interspersed among tracks of regular length.
 Arnold Aronson argued that this element made the album "a stunning declaration of post-modernism" because of its heavy use of "rupture, dissociation, and pastiche".
 The songs were written to resemble short fragments of pop songs.
 The format was inspired by advertisements for collections of music, which only included samples of choruses.
 The "Fingertips" suite features vocal cameos from Peter Stampfel, who founded The Holy Modal Rounders, and Brian Dewan, who crafted the shrine that appeared on They Might Be Giants' 1988 album Lincoln.
-Because of a mastering error, the European and Australian issues of the CD include "Fingertips" as one continuous track, though on the US edition it is correctly split into 21 tracks.
-(This concept of including extremely short songs on an album was later somewhat recycled for the band's 16th album, Nanobots, which contains twenty-five songs, nine of which run under one minute each.)
 The album concludes with "Space Suit", a jazz-influenced song with synthesizer elements.
 The song had been written to make use of chords that Flansburgh had learned under the tutelage of Jack DeSalvo.
 The song originally was titled "I'll Remember 3rd Street", a nod to its "jazzy origins", but once the keyboard elements were added, the band decided to give it a name that was more "spacey".